 It is the most plentiful element on the planet, but it seldom exists all by itself.
 Typically, hydrogen atoms bond to other things, like oxygen to form water (H2O) or carbon atoms to form various hydrocarbon compounds, including fossil fuels.

 Methane (CH4), the main component of natural gas, is made of one carbon and four hydrogen atoms.
 So natural gas, no surprise, is the most common source of the 9 million metric tons of hydrogen produced in the U.S. each year.
 Most of it is used in oil refining and for various industrial purposes, but that’s enough of the stuff to keep 20 million or so fuel-cell cars on the road.
+The fuel oil distributors are able to distribute the fuel to a number of different locations, to ensure that everyone has a sufficient amount of it.
+This is particularly important for industrial and commercial settings.

 It takes a lot of energy to separate the hydrogen atoms from the carbon atoms in natural gas or, in the process called electrolysis, from the oxygen atoms in water, and then to compress it into a gas that is usable in fuel cell cars.